Far-right protesters clash with UK police at anti-migrant march | DW | 05.09.2020

 Some protesters were heard shouting "England till I die" and singing "Rule Britannia!"

-The song has recently garnered criticism for its romanticizing of the country's colonial past, especially in the context of renewed questioning of the impacts of colonialism today, thanks to the global Black Lives Matter protests.
+The song has recently garnered criticism for romanticizing the country's colonial past, especially in the context of renewed questioning of the impacts of colonialism, in the wake of the global Black Lives Matter protests.

 "We are standing up and welcoming people who are in desperate circumstances fleeing from awful situations," said Peter Keenan from the Kent Refugee Help Group.